ALONG FOR THE RIDE: DENNIS HOPPER AND SATYA DE LA MANITOU

 That must have been a pair.

 Nick Ebeling: They got sober together.
 It’s before Danny was even really an actor and they got really tight and Dennis talked to Danny about acting at that time when they were cleaning up.
 There’s this Wim Wenders movie that not many people know about.
+[Dennis’ last film Palermo Shooting, which was also produced by Jeremy Thomas and directed by Wim Wenders—ed. via Hat & Beard.]
 It was produced by Jeremy Thomas who did a great film called Sexy Beast that you may know.
 But he started with Dennis.
-His first movie was Mad Dog Morgan and that was Satya and Dennis’ last performance in a major motion picture together.
+His first movie was Mad Dog Morgan.
+[Palermo Shooting] was Satya and Dennis’ last performance in a major motion picture together.
 Satya was assisting and had a very small cameo.
 Anyway, they were making that film and Satya was kind of near the town where his grandfather had come from.
 They were in Palermo at the time and he really wanted to see his family’s hometown and you know … when you work for Dennis, you’re working for Dennis, you know?
 It was a lot of, like, ‘I’m doing what you want to do’ kind of stuff.
 I guess Satya was just bugging him to go see it with with him and Dennis was like, ‘No, man, no. It’s too early, we got to leave, I’m gonna sleep late.’
 So Satya starts banging on his door, right?
 Satya is this fucking dynamic force.
 There’s a reason he worked for Dennis.
 You get a feel for it with him.
 J.C. from Hat and Beard calls him a hippie drifter.
 He’s very smart and a very cool dude.
 So he, like, conned the front desk guy to let him in the room.
 He tip-toed in the room—and this may become a bonus feature when we do the special extended version that they’ve asked us to do—and he convinces Dennis to go with him and Dennis says, ‘Okay, we’re turning the car around if it starts raining and we’re going back to the hotel.’
 They go out to the car and Dennis brings his Leica with him because he had started shooting pictures again.
 They get in the car and Satya had ingratiated himself with the driver, stuffed a bunch of money in his pocket and said, ‘If Dennis says anything to you about turning the car around, just say you don’t speak English.’
 So it starts raining, right?
 And the guy’s just like, ‘No capisce!’
 And he drives them all the way to the town and Satya gets to see where his grandfather came from.
 It meant a lot to him.
 So they see this flock of sheep walking and the sun breaks through like one of those Hollywood moments and they see a black sheep right in the middle and Hopper goes, ‘That’s you, Satya’ and took a photo.
 That photo is on the wall of his house and every one of his family members’ houses and you know … it was like that moment of the celebrity saying, ‘We’re buddies.’